-Six professional courses.
+Six essential courses.

 About your instructor, Kwriter